LukaszStankiewicz/Agent-based-model-of-natural-meritocracy/README.md

 How many agents are created and take part in the model run.
 Default: 1000.

 #### agent_speed
 How far does the agent travel when it cannot find a free place for farming.
 Agents travel by a random value in range -speed / + speed simulatenously on x and y axes.
-Unit is a percent of the model plane size.
+Each point of speed moves an agent a percent of the model plane size.
 Default: 5.

 #### plane_size
 How big, in arbitrary units is the square plane on which agents work.
 Default: 1000.

 #### agent_contact_range
-How far should one agent be from another in order to decide that it can start farming.
+How far should another agents be from the active agent for the farming to start.
 Unit is the model plane size.
 Default: 0.001.

 #### contact_range_falloff
 If higher then zero, agent_contact_range falls by contact_range_falloff percent during each time step.
 If the agents are too picky about their farming site, their expectations will fall each round until they can find a proper place.
 Default: 0.